milesmcc/personal-1/PORTFOLIO.md

 - [**Cyber Patriot X**](https://www.uscyberpatriot.org/) (Winter 2018): competed in the Platinum division with [Blueshells](https://blueshells.net/).
 - [**HackNEHS**](https://hacknehs.github.io/hacknehs/) (Fall 2017): won first place in the annual hackathon for New England high schools.
 - **National Ukrainian Programming Olympiad**: participated in the highest-tier selective programming competition in Ukraine (top-5 students from my city), although I have not placed top-3 at the Olympiad.

+## Other
+Over the years, I have worked on a number of projects ranging from 2D games to machine learning algorithms.
+I am unable to include many of those in this portfolio as most of them have been discontinued.
+Below is the brief list of the most interesting ones:
+- **Decrypth**: a YouTube channel containing a series of CS puzzles, solving which leads to a secret Telegram channel (discontinued).
+- **WearEnglish**: a smartwatch app developed for Samsung Gear S2 within "Ukrainian Inside" — a national programming contest held by Samsung.
+The app is no longer available, though the Google Slides presentation can be found [here](https://drive.google.com/open?id=1CaEmYqFKlGmmMadr_-wXEg2cbLdHl9S3pNte4PGT6_Q).
+- **CHCKR**: a natural language processing model for analyzing essay on more general topics than merely grammar (i.e. semantics, )